Otto Kuntze: Life and work

 In 1886, Kuntze visited the Russian Near East and spent the 1887–88 period on the Canary Islands.
 The results of both journeys became part of his main work, the Revisio.
-At the beginning of the 1890s he left for South America, of which he managed to see nearly all countries.
+He also published Plantae orientali-rossicae (Kuntze, 1887).
+At the beginning of the 1890s, he left for South America, of which he managed to see nearly all countries.
 In 1894, he visited the Southern African countries as well as the German colonies.
-In the last years of his life, Kuntze moved permanently to Sanremo (Italy).